What is Venezuela's new petro cryptocurrency?

-Venezuela has officially launched the pre-sale its new digital currency called the petro.
+Venezuela has officially launched the pre-sale of its new digital currency called the petro.

 "Petro is born, and we are going to have a total success for the welfare of Venezuela," President Nicolas Maduro said on Tuesday.
+According to Maduro, petro raised $735m in its first pre-sale day.

-The launch of the so-called cryptocurrency comes as Venezuela faces deepening economic and political crises.
+The launch of the so-called "cryptocurrency" comes as Venezuela faces deepening economic and political crises.

 According to the government, the petro is backed by oil, gas, gold and diamonds, and is meant to help overcome US and EU sanctions.